What is low-code governance?

 Is low code the future of software development?

 Low-code development has democratized software development and made it easier and faster.
 With minimal code writing, pre-built features, and reusable elements, it could be the future of automation, app development, and software development.
 However, low-code apps may not adhere to strict security or compliance requirements.
-For example, they are unlikely to be optimized for heavy workloads, and they might not meet accessibility requirements for screen readers and voice input.
+For example, they are unlikely to be optimised for heavy workloads, and they might not meet accessibility requirements for screen readers and voice input.

 Why is low-code development important?

 Low-code development is important to businesses that want to increase their agility and react faster to the market and their customers’ needs.
 It gives low-code developers the opportunity to create solutions for specific problems in a short amount of time, and decreases the demand for custom software from IT.